In the Main Menu, click Tools, Web Forms. Then click Setup in the upper left corner.

-Before a patient can access a Web Form, you must upload it to Open Dental's web server and provide the link to access the form to the patient.
+Before a patient can access a Web Form, you must upload the Sheet to Open Dental's web server, then construct the URL and provide it to the patient.

 - Border Color: The background color of the Web Form window.
 Click Change to select a different color.